jeanbaptisteb/classic_wikipedia/README.md

 * [Author info](#author-info)
 ## Bug reports and feature requests
 For any bug report, feature request, or question, you can, alternatively:
-- write me an e-mail at classic.mode.wikipedia /at/ gmail.com
 - <a href="https://github.com/jeanbaptisteb/classic_Wikipedia/issues">file a bug report or feature request</a> on Github if you're familiar with that.
-- write a comment under the Mozilla discourse <a href="https://discourse.mozilla.org/t/support-classic-mode-for-wikipedia/110245/2">dedicated thread</a>.
+- write a comment under the Mozilla discourse <a href="https://discourse.mozilla.org/t/support-classic-mode-for-wikipedia/110245/2">dedicated thread</a> (note that I check this thread much less frequently than the Github issue reports, so I advise you to use the issue tracker instead).

 ## Technical details
 The extension automatically appends a `useskin=vector` parameter to any Wikipedia page URL you request, and automatically loads this new URL.

 For example, if you request https://en.wikipedia.org/wiki/Logistic_regression, you'll automatically land on https://en.wikipedia.org/wiki/Logistic_regression?useskin=vector, which will show you the page with the classic Wikipedia interface (a.k.a. the "[legacy Vector skin](https://www.mediawiki.org/wiki/Skin:Vector)", in Wikipedia jargon).

+The only exceptions to that are:
+- Nostalgia Wikipedia, which is left untouched;
- The only exceptions to that are Nostalgia Wikipedia, or if you explicitly request another layout by changing the value in `useskin=<value>`, or if you request explicitly to see the mobile version of a page (e.g. https://en.m.wikipedia.org/wiki/Logistic_regression).
+- or if you explicitly request another layout by changing the value in `useskin=<value>`;
+- or if you request explicitly to see the mobile version of a page (e.g. https://en.m.wikipedia.org/wiki/Logistic_regression).

 For more details on how the add-on works, you can simply check the source code which is publicly available.
-Alternatively, you can ask for additional information [here](https://github.com/jeanbaptisteb/classic_Wikipedia/issues) or by writing an e-mail to classic.mode.wikipedia /at/ gmail.com.
+Alternatively, you can ask for additional information [here](https://github.com/jeanbaptisteb/classic_Wikipedia/issues).

 ## Privacy
 You don't need to have a Wikipedia account to use this add-on.
 The add-on does not retrieve any information about you and never will.
 It just automatically redirects you to the classic version of Wikipedia pages with as little friction as possible.
 Nothing more, nothing less.